kapis20/IoT-Pitch-In/README.md

 Additionally, Arduino was put into sleep mode and save some power.
 During the project, humidity, temperature and distance were send to ttn.

+Then the data was retrived using node js and node red

 # Components and connections
 ### Components
 -The things Uno: The Arduino Leonardo board with built in Microchip Lorawan module.
 (Arduino Uno or any other board with appropiate shield could be also used).